adonisja/adonisja/README.md

 - **Github**: www.github.com/adonisja
 - **Email**: tyrellakkeem@gmail.com

 Feel free to reach out to me if you'd like to collaborate on projects or if you have any opportunities in cybersecurity or software engineering!
+Especially contact me if you have any ideas or tips on areas to improve my knowledge base

+# Thanks for Visiting 👍🏾

 ---